malijs/malijs.github.io/README.md

 ## Features

-Mali builds on [gRPC](http://grpc.io) to provide unified patterns for handling different form of calls.
+Mali builds on [gRPC](http://grpc.io) to provide unified patterns for handling different forms of calls.
 It strives to be minimalistic and simple, without adding additional features.
 Rather we try to provide mechanism for adding and composing additional features through composable middleware.